watem-sedem/watem-sedem/docs/output.rst

 **************

-Raster with the amount of sediment :math:`(kg)` that leaves every pixel and is distributed between the two target pixels.
+Raster with the amount of sediment :math:`(kg)` that leaves every pixel and is distributed between its target pixels.
-This raster is only written if :ref:`write sediment export = 1 <writesedexport>`.
+This raster is only written if the model choise ':ref:`write sediment export <writesedexport>`' is enabled.

 .. _sediinrst: